Easy Vegan Lemon Cake with Cream Cheese Frosting

 For this egg free lemon cake, you’ll need:

-- Flour: I recommend using cake flour here, or oat flour (which is what I used for the cake in the photos).
+- Flour: I recommend using all purpose flour here, or oat flour (which is what I used for some of the cake photos below in white buttercream frosting).
 This is what gives this cake the ultimate tender and crumb-like texture.
-If you don’t have cake flour on hand, you can also sift in 1 tbsp cornstarch or arrowroot starch to your all-purpose flour.
-Additionally, if you need gluten-free, you can use gluten free 1:1 baking flour or oat flour, adding in the cornstarch/arrowroot starch for the cake flour texture.
+You can also use just a gluten free flour blend with xanthan gum, like King Arthur Measure for Measure.

-- Sugar: I used granulated sugar here, but you can also keep this lemon cake refined sugar free by using coconut sugar!
+- Sugar: I used granulated sugar here.
+However, you can also keep this lemon cake refined sugar free by using coconut sugar!
 Just keep in mind that your cake might be tanner in color.

-- Vegan butter: I recommend using vegan butter here over coconut oil, but the coconut flavor can be nice to the lemon and raspberry!
-Some people don’t like the taste of coconut though, so if you’re one of those people, stick with vegan butter!
+- Vegan butter: I recommend using vegan butter here over coconut oil.
+The coconut flavor can be nice to the lemon and raspberry, but sometimes I think it reads as definitely vegan.
 There are many great brands on the market that are also nut free, such as Flora Plant Butter.

-- Applesauce: We go a bit more in depth in the next section, but the applesauce here represents are egg replacement and makes this an eggless lemon cake.
-Read on to see why I personally recommend using applesauce above most other egg replacements.
-I have used dairy free yogurt in this cake recipe, and it also works wonderfully!
+- Dairy free yogurt: We go a bit more in depth in the next section, but the yogurt here represents our egg replacement and makes this an eggless lemon cake.
+Read on to see why I personally recommend using dairy free yogurt above most other egg replacements.
+I have used applesauce in this cake recipe, and it also works wonderfully!

 - Vegan buttermilk: this is a combination of dairy free milk (of your choice- I recommend oat milk, but you can use soy milk, coconut milk, almond milk, or your favorite!) with a bit of apple cider vinegar.